lume/cli/README.md

 -   `lume test`
     -   Run tests (all `.test.ts` files).
     -   Exits with a non-zero error code if any test fails
+    -   If there are any `dist/global.test.js` or `dist/global/*.test.js`
+        files, they will be ran in a separate test run.
+This allows for testing the global build of a package independently.
 -   `lume dev`
     -   "dev" for "development mode"
     -   Builds all code, and rebuilds it automatically if any file changes.